Once Upon a Time on Lafayette

 EastKing the next week knocked off Mount Washington, Mount Monroe and Mount Clay.
 He never looked back after that.
 The year after that came Mount Wrightson in Arizona.
 Now he has finished of so many others like Mount Rainier and has his sights set for 20000 footers and beyond.
 With a little cash and continued drive and support, the sky is the limit for him and I will stand by his side to watch him continue his growth through the field of mountaineering.
 I hear from his now many friends he is still that same way with people he hikes with in that he stays by their side even when there is a possible injury.
 Everyday I am with him, he truly is an inspiration to me.

 As for me I never got to hike again due to knee problems with except to Rock Rimmon for two years.
 By then I had gain forty of the pounds back and was much slower again.
 I did do Mount Cardigan again and Mount Israel but I clearly not as strong as before.
-I have proceeded on doing more smaller hikes in Washington state where I reached my highest elevation to date with Dege Peak at around 7000 feet.
-But that mountain was only six hundred feet of elevation gain from the trailhead and most of the other mountains have been far smaller.
+I have proceeded on doing more smaller hikes on the west coast where I reached my highest elevation to date with Lassen Peak at 10,450 feet.
+But that mountain was only 2000 feet of elevation gain from the trailhead and most of the other mountains have been far smaller.
 But I have to end on this, there was once a time when my husband EastKing.
 I will give a better fight to my body and health so that one day will come again.